Hasaacas Ladies F.C.: Ghana Women's Premier League (2012–)

+Hasaacas Ladies won the 2021 Ghana Women's Premier League qualifying for the WAFU ZONE B Caf Women's Champions League in the process.
+They were drawn in the Ground B on the tournament.
+In the first match of the tournament, the lost 2-0 to River Angels F.C. of Nigeria.
+They won 3-0 against [AS Police] to reach the semi-finals of the tournament.
+On August 2, Hasaacas Ladies defeated [US Force Améé] 2-0 to qualify to the final.
+On August 5, Hasaacas Ladies defeated River Angels F.C.
+3-1 to winner the tournament.
+Winning the WAFU ZONE B Caf Women's Champions League, granted them automatic qualification to play in the maiden CAF Women's Champions League.

 Grounds

 The club trains at the Hasaacas Park also known as the Chapel Hill Park in Sekondi-Takoradi.
 They occasionally train at the Effiakuma police park.
 The Essipong Stadium and Essipong Stadium Annex have served as home venue for their fixtures over a period of years, however the club currently plays their home matches at Gyandu Park in Sekondi-Takoradi.

 Support

 The club is the women's club affiliate of male team Sekondi Hasaacas F.C. who won the Ghana Premier League in 1977.